Are you traveling anywhere with a long layover? One of my favorite things to do when traveling is to take advantage of Airline layovers.

 This was by far the most interesting thing I saw while in Kuala Lumpur.

-From there I took the train back into town, at for 7.50 RM (1.80 USD), and met Sofi at our space hotel.
-We took a Grab (similar to an Uber) to the Petronas Twin Towers for a total cost of 10 RM, or 1.20 USD each.
+From there I took the train back into town, at for 7.50 RM (1.80 USD), and decided to hit up the Petronas Twin Towers another must-visit if you are only in Kuala Lumpur for 36 hours.

 Heli Bar is an old helipad turned into a sunset bar, and the views do not disappoint.
 The only requirement to get to the top is to purchase a drink.